andabove/code-guidelines/README.md

 # Pull requests

 When creating a pull request, the title must follow the same as the git commit conventions but must always have a scope attached and then the description to be an overall review of what has changed

-# Misc

-## Alternative text

-> Alternative text, or alt text, is read out by screen readers or displayed if an image does not load or if images have been switched off.

-All images, except decorative images, must have alt text that:

-- tells people what information the image provides
-- describes the content and function of the image
-- is specific, meaningful and concise

-Use normal punctuation, like commas and full stops, so the text is easy to read and understand.

-Do not:

-- include the name of the photographer or person who created the image
-- start with ‘Image of’, ‘Graphic of’ or ‘Photo of’
-- repeat information from the page
-- include extra information not on the page